SonarSource/sonar-developer-toolset/README.md

   * import all other imports
   * &lt;blank line&gt;
   * import static all other imports
+Remove both lines from `Packages to Use Import with '*'`

 ![Intellij imports](intellij/intellij-imports.png)

 Eclipse 4.4 formatter support must not be enable in order to use recent versions of the Eclipse Code Formatter plugin (at least 4.5.1):